kunyangli/3D_Jet_Geometry-/README.md

 Jet_Curry_Main is the code that the user will use to define the fits file, define the core location, etc.

+To call in the tools used from Jet_Curry, the following command is used:

+import Jet_Curry as jet

+To use the functions necessary for the calculations, use the following:

+jet.Find_MaxFlux(file1,Upstream_Bounds,number_of_points)

+where jet tells the code to pull the function from the code Jet_Curry.
+Find_MaxFlux is the function in Jet_Curry being called.

+For the functions in Jet_Curry, all arguments must be included as the example.

 The following must be defined:

 1) The core location is the point where the stream originates in the code.